 5. Military Aid

-Military aid is never altruistic.
+Military aid is never charitable.
 The U.S. gave about $15 billion in Military Aid in 2011.
 Military aid usually requires said nation to either buy arms or defense contracts directly from the USA or in other cases just simplifies the process by having the federal government only purchase the arms itself and ship them over on military transport.

 6. Voluntary Aid